Azolla: Paleoclimatology and climate change

 Azolla has been proposed as a carbon sequestration modality.
 The proposal draws upon the hypothesized Azolla event that asserts that 55 million years ago, Azolla covered the Arctic – at the time a hot, tropical, freshwater environment – and then sank, permanently sequestering teratons of carbon that would otherwise have contributed to the planet's greenhouse effect.
 This ended a warming event that reached 12-15 C-change warmer than present-day averages, eventually causing the formation of ice sheets in Antarctica and the current "icehouse period".

-They contribute significantly to decreasing the atmospheric CO_{2} levels.

 Invasive species

 This fern has been introduced to other parts of the world, including the United Kingdom, where it has become a pest in some areas.
-A nominally tropical plant, it has adapted to the colder climate.
-It can form mats up to 30 cm thick and cover 100% of a water surface, preventing local insects and amphibians from reaching the surface.

-Azolla filiculoides is especially invasive because it has the ability to survive temperatures as low as -22 C and can survive thin layers of ice built up on its growth.
-A. filiculoides spreads at rapid pace by way of Fragmentation which takes place in the rhizome (root-system).
+A nominally tropical plant, it has adapted to colder climates.
+Azolla filiculoides is especially invasive because it has the ability to survive temperatures as low as -22 C and can survive even thin layers of ice built up on its growth.
+A. filiculoides spreads at rapid pace by way of both fragmentation of its rhizome (root-system), and dispersal via spores.
 It can double its surface area and/or density in approximately 7–10 days under ideal conditions.

-A. filiculoides disrupts aquatic ecosystems by altering abiotic conditions in the water.
-It can displace native plants in places where it is invasive, such as the duckweed Lemna minor in Poland.
-It is difficult to control due to its ability to reestablish itself from spores.
+Much like duckweed Lemna minor, A. filiculoides can rapidly displace other species and disrupt aquatic ecosystems by altering abiotic conditions in waterways where it has been introduced and even within its native range.
+It can form mats up to 30 cm thick, covering up to 100% of the water surface, preventing native fish, amphibians and invertebrates from reaching the waters surface while its abundant growth displaces native vegetation.